uniAspirin/my-apple-reminder-v1/README.md

-# My Apple Reminder V1
+# My Kanban V1

 A productivity-focused task management tool that takes the elegant UI/UX of MacOS Reminders.
-Evolving it into a powerful, multi-list Kanban-style interface.
+Evolving it into a powerful, multi-list Kanban interface.
 You can find it at:
 <https://mykanbanbrian.netlify.app/>

 ## Key Enhancements